This post may contain affiliate links – full disclosure – read here

 Of course, I must start with the Honey Bee.
 One of the most well-known bees on the planet!
 Honey Bees are social insects that live in large colonies.

 With good health and a bit of luck, a honey bee colony can continue for years.
-However, the individual honey bees inside will not last that long.
+However, the individual honey bees inside the hive will not live for years.

-Over time, the original bees will die and be replaced by new honey bees.
+As some bees grow old and time, they are replaced by new honey bees.
 The colony can remain active for years but the individuals inside change.